skyzyx/resume/README.md

 * **Control Tower:** Partnered with McGraw Hill Enterprise Architecture and [AWS Professional Services](https://aws.amazon.com/professional-services/) to deploy [AWS Control Tower](http://aws.amazon.com/controltower/) and [AWS Identity Center](https://aws.amazon.com/iam/identity-center/).
 Lowered costs and increased control over account guardrails.
 Enabled automated provisioning of new accounts, and developed smoke tests as a post-provisioning validation step.

-* **Clarity in Complexity:** Collaborated on the [Guardrails](https://docs.aws.amazon.com/controltower/latest/userguide/mandatory-guardrails.html) (mandatory + custom) deployed across all AWS account _organizational units_ (OUs).
-These were written as CloudFormation YAML, Python, and Bash scripts.
-In such a large complex, project, it's easy for the code to become obtuse and difficult to trace.
-Worked with my team to make sure we understood the fine details of the implementation, then implemented Lambda functions and CI code to read certain changes in Git commits to master/main and generate README/Confluence documentation with directed graphs and charts generated from DOT documents, to make the workflows and details easier to understand visually.
+* **Clarity in Complexity:** Collaborated on the deployment of mandatory and custom guardrails across all AWS account organizational units (OUs), utilizing CloudFormation YAML, Python, and Bash scripts.
+In a large and complex project, ensured clarity and traceability of code.
+Worked with the team to understand implementation details thoroughly, then developed Lambda functions and CI code to track changes in Git commits to master/main.
+Created README and Confluence documentation with directed graphs and charts from DOT documents to visually simplify workflows and implementation details.

 * **Base AMI program** Took what we'd learned about [Packer](https://www.packer.io), [CIS Benchmarks](https://www.cisecurity.org), security patching, and the needs of a particular AMI’s audience to develop a single build pipeline which brought the best ideas together — automatic dev builds with unit/integration testing on Git commit, production builds with complete package indexing on Git tag, pre-installing and pre-configuring agents for metrics and cybersecurity, automated security analysis scanning, making the Base AMIs available to all ±200 AWS accounts, rotating the hosts to use the new AMI with zero downtime.
 Adopted EC2 ImageBuilder and automated AMI rotations in the process.